sakopqiu/fe_misc/SEO.md

 The user will see the first screen in a flash(no white screen) and Google bot will index the web page happily.
 Below is the initial content returned by the server for the home page of CC.

-Q: Which pages are using SSR?
-A: The whole website of Creative Center is using the SSR solution.
-Only the home page of TTCX is using the SSR solution.

 Q: SSR is so good, why not use it everywhere?
 A: All good things come with a price, the maintenance cost of SSR pages is much higher than CSR ones.